Get Me To College

 Private colleges will see 9th and 12th grade grades.

 5. Where Can I Calculate My GPA?

 - Every semester check your GPA with your counselor.
 Make sure your grades and classes are correct.

-- CSU MENTOR is a great free public site that helps all students.
-It provides a planner, ongoing tips, and information about each CSU campus and academic programs. http://www.csumentor.edu/
+- Cal State Apply has a a great free public site that helps all students.
+It provides a planner, ongoing tips, and information about each CSU campus and academic programs. https://www2.calstate.edu/apply

 6. What If I Do Poorly in Foreign Language or Math?
 What If I Hate A Subject Area?